I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Scissor kick (slice): Exactly like a front click (see FRONT CLICK), except make no contact with your heels; unless you're wearing reel shoes, in which case, you do.

-Sean Nós (dance) (literally, old style): An older, more casual form of Irish dancing.
-Self-expression and improvisation are encouraged, as well as dancing in a more limited space, rather than using up the whole stage as in traditional Irish dance.
+Sean Nós (dance) (literally, old style): An older, casual form of Irish dancing.
+Self-expression and improvisation are encouraged, as well as dancing in a more limited space, rather than using up the whole stage as in (modern) traditional Irish dance.
 Can be done with any sort of shoe that makes enough noise, and on surfaces ranging from the street to a barrel to a door off its hinges.
 Arms are held more naturally at the sides.
-A true snapshot of what Irish dancing probably looked like before its standardization and emphasis on competition.
+A true snapshot of what Irish dancing looked like before its standardization and emphasis on competition and athleticism.

 Set dances (solo hardshoe): Hardshoe dances named according to the music they are "set" to.
 The list constantly changes for each governing body, as do popular choices.
 Set dances are performed in fast and slow times and are usually treble jigs or hornpipes.
 They are often an unusual number of bars.
 Set dances are further divided into two categories: TRADITIONAL and NON-TRADITIONAL/CONTEMPORARY/MODERN.
 Traditional sets have essentially the same choreography from school to school, though there are variations based on different dancing masters (namely STEPHEN COMERFORD or JEREMIAH MOLYNEAUX).
-Non-traditional sets are custom to each school or individual dancer, and usually only performed at the championship levels.
+Non-traditional sets are custom to each school or individual dancer, and usually only performed at the championship levels or for the last few Grade Exams.
 There can be traditional and non-traditional choreography for the same song.

 Set dances (group, or country dancing): Set dances, which are group folk dances, developed alongside of céilí dances (see CÉILÍ and FIGURE DANCES).
 In the 19th century, the Gaelic League emphasized céilí dancing over set dancing, as set dance was preceived to be too foreign (having been influenced by French quadrilles).
 However, set dancing got a revival in the 1980s that has endured to the present day, with dancers learning historical choreography and even competing.
 It is reminiscent of Sean Nós and square dancing and not directly related to Irish step dance.